Application for PhD

 minimum mark of 2.50 has not been achieved, the „Committee for PhD

-achievements, e.g. having successfully spent a 6-months research stay during
+successfully spent a 6-months research stay during his pre-registration year

-from this time.
-Another possibility is that the PhD student had continuous
+Another possibility is that the PhD student had continuous very good or

-very good or excellent results in written examinations throughout his
+excellent results in written examinations throughout his studies, but just

 fulfilling the minimum required mark is fully in the discretion of the